 The more you poke around, the more you see new ways that Web 3.0 will change processes and disciplines and industries.
 (Dharmesh Shah’s latest keynote at Inbound has a section on Web 3.0 including a prediction about how companies will pay for people’s data in order to market to them—but instead of paying a third party, they’ll just pay you and me directly.)

-CAVEAT: Governments (and the lobbyists who own them) are understandably petrified of all this.
+CAVEAT: Governments (and the lobbyists who own them) are understandably petrified by all this.
 They will try to regulate it and these attempts will be clumsy.
 They may distort and delay some things but they can’t put the crypto-genie back in the blockchain bottle.
 The geniuses are all on the other side.

 Ironically, regulation’s attempt to control risk, may well be the biggest risk in all of this.